 The fee for each attempt of the exams is $48 for each “back to back producer exam” (P&C and LA&H).
 When you show up you must have a photo ID and the original pre-license education certificate.
 Each “back to back” exam will be four (4) parts.
 An outline of each exam is available on this Pearson Vue PDF.

-To explain scoring of this exam, we will quote Pearson Vue,
+To explain the scoring of this exam, we will quote Pearson Vue: